joomla-projects/joomla-cypress/README.md

 * Support
 * User

-All custom commands are list following, if you like to see the overall list you can use READMEs top right TOC button.
+:point_right: If you would like to see the complete list of custom commands, you can use the TOC button at the top right of the README.

 ### Common Commands